 Title insurance is a necessary component of home purchases in order to ensure that buyers are protected from any liens or other outstanding obligations that the seller may have accrued on a property.
-You may have heard of getting a survey insurance for title, and also may have found that different title companies offer either spot surveys or stake surveys, or both.
+You may have heard of getting a spot survey or stake survey insurance for title, or both.

 To be clear, a spot survey is when a surveyor drives out to your property and works up a quick sketch of the boundary lines and constructions on the property.
 There are no real tools used like there are in a stake survey; instead it works more like a confirmation that the property is “generally” what it ought to be.
 A stake survey, in contrast, brings out the full force of the surveyor’s expertise and allows them to draw up a detailed blueprint with exact measurements of the boundaries of your property.
 Stake surveys are called as such because they use surveyor’s stakes, temporarily buried in the ground, to measure distances.

 If, for instance, your neighbor’s new fence is in fact taking up twelve inches more space than it should, a spot survey won’t be enough to provide protection of your purchased property via title.
 This is because, again, it’s just a rough sketch of the land and used mostly for confirmation purposes.
 On the other hand, if you have a boundary survey and subsequent survey insurance, a boundary survey will absolutely display that your neighbor went too far, and your insurance will be able to back up your claim in any legal or financial disputes resulting.